s0lstiice/Churro-Adapter-Ver5/README.md

 reducing repeat generation.
 The focused execution check is included in the evaluation audit.

-Epoch 22 was trained on 2,498 full-page examples; two overlength pages were skipped.
+Ver5 was trained on 2,498 full-page examples; two overlength pages were skipped.
 Its final validation loss was 1.2022 under the newer first-occurrence/visual-contrast objective.
 Loss values from older objectives are not directly comparable.